Correlation Between Xtract One and Canadian Imperial

 Strong

 Over the last 90 days Canadian Imperial Bank has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of comparatively stable basic indicators, Canadian Imperial is not utilizing all of its potentials.
-The latest stock price uproar, may contribute to short-horizon losses for the private investors.
+The recent stock price uproar, may contribute to short-horizon losses for the private investors.

 Xtract One and Canadian Imperial Volatility Contrast